mahoney1/docs/animaltracking-tutorial.md

 `export PATH=$HOME/bin:$PATH`

-2. From a Terminal window, create a project directory (as a non-root user on Linux) called `dash`   eg assume `$HOME/dash` is the starting point
+2. Next, create a project directory (as a non-root user on Linux) called `dash`   eg assume `$HOME/dash` is the starting point

 `cd $HOME/dash` to enter that directory